jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

 - Start by evaluating small portions of code or specific, prioritized cases.

-- Conduct periodic manual interventions as a complement to retest and drill down.
+- Conduct continuous manual interventions to retest and drill down.

 - Use metrics to measure performance and progress, and learn from feedback.